Getting to know the National Flag, National Emblem, National Anthem, Regional Flag and Regional Emblem

 Standard score

 Under section 5 of the National Anthem Ordinance, a reference to the national anthem being played and sung is a reference to the national anthem being played on musical instruments in accordance with the standard score, or an official recording of the national anthem being played, for the singing of the national anthem.
-The standard score and official recording of the national anthem are as follows:
+The standard performance scores of the national anthem are as follows:

 Reference: